Arty is my latest project. It will be an autonomous robot

 Motors and wheel, traditionally the hardest to find, are widely

-available in many sizes, voltages, RPMs, and so on.
+available in many sizes, voltages, RPMs.
 You can check around

-Vegas.
-Their web site is excellent for finding stuff and they have
+web site is excellent for finding stuff and they have forums where you

-forums where you can ask questions if you need help.
-They ship fast and
+can ask questions if you need help.
+They ship fast and the prices are

 The body is one area where I felt I could be creative, used existing